On July 15th, Jani Ruscica presented the performance Felt the Moonlight on My Feet and spoke speak about their work via a live stream.

 Felt the Moonlight on My Feet is a pas-de-deux of two languages, dance and morse.
 This also makes the work a collaboration between the artist and the dancer and becomes an intersection where language, place, culture, sculpture, sound, theatre and performance meet.
 Questions about translation and cultural representation arise.
 All of these are recurring themes in Ruscica’s artistic practice.

-Ruscica’s Background Evening is part of the program around Tarwe en Walnoot, the solo exhibition in which the artist presents new work at 1646, on view till August 8.
+Ruscica’s Background Evening was part of the program around Tarwe en Walnoot, the solo exhibition in which the artist presented new work at 1646.